crossbario/crossbar/README.md

 We think Crossbar.io is a big step forward, bringing **more power** and **less complexity** to developers.
 -->

-## Why should I care?
+## What can I do?

 Here are some things you can do with Crossbar.io - you can have

 * all of your application frontends update in real-time as data changes on the backend or in other frontends
 * write your application in JavaScript, from front- to backend

-Hence, when you are creating apps or systems like
+Crossbar.io is a good fit for applications like

 * [Next-gen Web](https://demo.crossbar.io/)
 * [Internet-of-Things](http://tavendo.com/blog/post/arduino-yun-with-autobahn/)